craigsturgis/craigsturgisdotcom-netlify/src/pages/personal/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
-path: /personal
-title: My Family, My Community, and Me
+title: 'My Family, My Community, and Me'
 ---
 I live on the Northeast side of Indianapolis with my wife Kelsey in our house full of rescue dogs and cats.
 Follow me on [instagram](https://www.instagram.com/craigsturgis/) and you'll catch a glimpse of the zoo.